U.S. Route 78: Route description

+Arkansas

+US 78 begins at interchange with I-57/US 67 at exit 102 where the roadway continues as AR 226 west toward Swifton.
+The route goes through towns of Cash, Jonesboro, Lake City, Black Oak, Monette, Manila and Blytheville.
+In Blytheville, the route runs concurrently with Interstate 55 (I-55) and travels south, going through Marion and West Memphis before turning east and crossing on the Memphis & Arkansas Bridge over the Mississippi River to enter Memphis, Tennessee.

 Tennessee

+US 78 enters Tennessee along I-55 from Arkansas and shortly after diverges from I-55 onto E.H.
+Crump Boulevard.
+It is concurrent with US 61, US 64, US 70, US 79 and State Route 1 (SR 1) until Third Street/B.B.
+King Boulevard.
+US 61 turns south onto SR 14 south (Third Street) while US 64, US 70, and US 79 turn north onto SR 4 west and SR 14 north (B.B.
+King Boulevard) at this intersection.
+This is also where SR 4 becomes concurrent with US 78 for the remainder of its length.
+About a 1/4 mi later, SR 1 turns north onto (Danny Thomas Boulevard).
+US 78/SR 4 then continues along E.H.
+Crump Boulevard to meet two interchanges with I-240 (the first interchange of I-240 is concurrent with I-69).
+Around I-240, the road changes names to Lamar Avenue and then it meets US 51 and SR 3 before continuing southeastwardly to the Mississippi state line.

-US 78 runs along Linden Avenue, Somerville Street, E. H. Crump Boulevard, and Lamar Avenue through Memphis, Tennessee.
-In Tennessee, US 78 is historically known as Pigeon Roost Road, and some aborted sections of the highway in Mississippi also claim that name as well as Lamar Avenue.
-Throughout the Tennessee portion, US 78 is overlapped in its entirety by State Route 278 (SR 278), along Linden Avenue and Somerville Street, and State Route 4 (SR 4) along E. H. Crump Boulevard and Lamar Avenue.
+In Memphis, US 78 is historically known as Pigeon Roost Road, and some aborted sections of the highway in Mississippi also claim that name as well as Lamar Avenue.

 Mississippi

 US 78 is a freeway for its entire length in Mississippi.
-The section from its intersection with Interstate 269 in Byhalia, Mississippi to the Alabama state line is concurrent with Interstate 22.
+The section from its intersection with I-269 in Byhalia, Mississippi to the Alabama state line is concurrent with I-22.
 The highway runs across the northeastern rural part of the state, connecting several population centers.
 Mississippi's portion of US 78 is defined in Mississippi Code Annotated § 65-3-3.
 The old routing of US 78 through the state is signed as MS 178.

 Alabama

 US 78 is a major east–west U.S. highway across the central part of Alabama.
-It is internally designated State Route 4 (SR 4) by the Alabama Department of Transportation, though the only section of State Route 4 that is signed is along portions mainly west of Jasper.
-The section from the Mississippi state line to near Graysville is concurrent with Interstate 22; from Graysville south to Birmingham, US 78 takes its original routing.
-East of Birmingham to the Georgia state line, US 78 has been replaced as a major through-route by Interstate 20.
+It is internally designated SR 4 by the Alabama Department of Transportation, though the only section of SR 4 that is signed is along portions mainly west of Jasper.
+The section from the Mississippi state line to near Graysville is concurrent with I-22; from Graysville south to Birmingham, US 78 takes its original routing.
+East of Birmingham to the Georgia state line, US 78 has been replaced as a major through-route by I-20.
 The two routes roughly parallel each other, with junctions at Leeds and Pell City.

-West of Jasper, old US 78 is signed as AL 118 to Guin, and the segment from Guin northward to I-22 at Hamilton is signed as US 43/US 278.
+West of Jasper, old US 78 is signed as SR 118 to Guin, and the segment from Guin northward to I-22 at Hamilton is signed as US 43/US 278.